Chadarius/StarCitizenVoiceAtk/README.md

 You must setup "ASMBL Astra-Profile.vap" and "ASMBL Init.vap" in your main profile's "Include commands from other profiles" setting.

-To scale up the mouse click locations for different application resolutions you will need to change the "AsmblNewResX" and "AsmblNewResY" variables in the "Assembl Initialize" macro to your current Star Citizen application window resolution (2560x1440, 3840x2160, etc...).
+To scale up the mouse click locations for different application resolutions you will need to change the "AsmblNewResX" and "AsmblNewResY" variables in the "Assemble Initialize" macro to your current Star Citizen application window resolution (2560x1440, 3840x2160, etc...).
 It will work with any 16:9 resolution without further changes.
 However, if you have an ultra wide or multi-monitor setup you will need to add in offset values to get it to work properly.

 ***Important!!!!** After you change settings in the ASMBL Init macro, you must re-execute the "ASML Init" macro to enable the new values!*